Feature

 Could there even be 11 English teams in Europe?

-There is an unlikely chance that European competitions will feature 11 English clubs next season if:
+There is an unlikely chance that European competitions will feature 11 English clubs next season.
+Here is one scenario where this could happen:

-This would mean seven Champions League spots, three in the Europa League, and one place in the Conference League.
+This would mean seven Champions League spots, three in the Europa League, and one place in the Conference League for the 11th-placed team.

-Which team chasing European football is in the best form?
+Which team chasing European football are in the best form?

-With 20 points from their last 10 matches, Brighton are the current form team among those sides competing for European qualification.
-The Seagulls have won four on the spin, giving them the longest active winning streak in the Premier League.
+With 13 points from their last five matches, Brighton are the current form team among those sides competing for European qualification.
+The Seagulls won four on the spin before drawing 2-2 at champions Man City in their last match.

-Man City, Newcastle, Forest and Villa have also taken more than 50 per cent of the last 30 points available, although none of them have recorded consecutive league victories since January.
+Brentford, Fulham and Villa have also taken more than 50 per cent of the last 15 points available but all of them have lost at least one of their last five games.

 Club Form Points